-In addition to connecting iPhones with Cinamaker you can also connect digital cameras and just about any other device as long as it has compatible HDMI output.
+In addition to connecting iPhones and iPads as cameras with Cinamaker, you can also connect digital cameras and just about any other device as long as it has HDMI output.
 This can include computers, game systems, DVD players and more.

 It is simple to connect HDMI devices to Cinamaker.
-Using a Cinamaker Encoder/HDMI Camera Adapter, your HDMI signal will be converted into IP and will power the device when plugged into the network.
+Using a Cinamaker Encoder/HDMI Camera Adapter, your HDMI signal will be converted into IP when plugged into the network via ethernet.

 For example, you can plug a micro HDMI cable into the HDMI output jack on a Sony camcorder and plug the other end, a standard HDMI input, into the encoder.
-The encoder will then be plugged into the network switch using ethernet and will receive an HDMI signal plus power.
+The encoder will then be plugged into the network switch using ethernet and will receive an HDMI signal.

 Connect Digital Cameras/Devices